All Episodes

 Nora O'Donnell is surprised that even some liberal Democrats are concerned about this.

-Usually is it liberal Democrats would be fine with all this.
+Usually, is it liberal Democrats would be fine with all this.

-Usually wouldn't care.
+Usually they wouldn't care.

 They're not concerned about Wiener's behavior.